tomazrg/tomazrg/README.md

 # <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> Hello, my name is Ricardo Gomes Tomáz

-I am a Brazilian **PhD Student in Plant Pathology (UFV)** and I am doing my **PhD Sandwich Program at LSU (EUA)**.
+I am a Brazilian **PhD Student in Plant Pathology at UFV (BRA)** and I am doing my **PhD Sandwich Program at LSU (EUA)**.
 I have strong expertise in crop disease epidemiology, predictive modelling, and yield-loss simulation in crops such as soybean, wheat, rice and maize.
 In addition, I have worked with remote sensing to identify and quantify important diseases in rice.

 What will you find in this repository?
 - Epidemiology